fresh-milkshake/zip-cracker/readme.md

 5. The compiled binary can be found in `target/release/zip-cracker`.

-## Contributing

-We welcome contributions to the Zip Cracker project!
-If you're interested in contributing, please follow these steps:

-1. Fork the repository.
-2. Create a new branch with a descriptive name.
-3. Commit your changes to the new branch.
-4. Create a pull request describing the changes you've made.
-5. We'll review your pull request and provide feedback or merge it if everything looks good.

 ## License

 This project is licensed under the [MIT License](LICENSE.txt).
 Please see the [LICENSE](LICENSE.txt) file for more information.